SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-26-fda-pfizer-pediatric.md

 Looks like you'll soon be able to vaccinate your kids!

 The things on the horizon I'd like to see moving faster:
+- Similar pediatric approvals for Moderna and J&amp; J.
 - The last remaining age cohort: infant pediatric studies, i.e., ages 6 months up to 5 years.
 I believe these are still in clinical trials, but haven't really checked.
 - Full approval for Moderna and J&amp;J, to put them on an even footing with Pfizer and